apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 * *observer_connection_stat_reset/orst* :
     Reset all observer connection statistics.
 Companion command to *observers*.
     No new fields returned.

+* *restore/rest* :
+  Restore database from snapshot input stream on the current server.
+  Returns the following data in response payload:
+  "last_zxid": String
+  Note: this API is rate-limited (once every 5 mins by default) to protect the server from being over-loaded.

 * *ruok* :
     No-op command, check if the server is running.